ulfschneider/ulf.website/content/posts/2024-09-15-good-forms.md

 title: Good forms
 tags: accessibility
 ---

 Dave Rupert compiled a list of properties that should play a role for [<cite>good forms</cite>](https://daverupert.com/2024/09/good-forms/).
-Among the many, here are the last five points from Dave´s list:
+Among the many, here are the last five points from Dave's list:

 > - Good forms make the baby Jesus smile
 > - Good authenticated forms should have a server-generated nonce value